-To de-provision the TeamViewer IoT agent from the remote device, run the de-provisioning command
+To de-provision the TeamViewer IoT agent from the remote device, run the de-provisioning command from your IoT device:

-in the command prompt of the remote device.
-Sensors and metrics on the dashboard will be automatically deleted.
+Note: All attached sensors and metrics on the dashboard will be automatically deleted.

 Alternatively, you can delete the device from your Computer & Contacts list.
 This will result in the same behavior as the de-provisioning command.

 Note: For a complete list of TeamViewer IoT Agent commands, run this command: